-Yours Sincerely
+Yours Sincerely,

-Michel Péretié

-Partner & CEO
+Michel Péretié Partner & CEO

-Key Initiatives during 2022
+Key Initiatives during 2023

 At RiverRock, ESG is at the cornerstone of all investment decisions.
 As part of an ever-evolving business group, we always strive to enhance and enrich our understanding of the environment we operate in, alongside the challenges that are posed.
-Driven by this spirit, we took a number of initiatives that broadened our scope and strengthened RiverRock's ESG risk management.
+Driven by this spirit, we took several initiatives that broadened our scope and strengthened RiverRock's ESG risk management.
 Some of these initiatives included: